-Lost on 30/31 March 1944 on the infamous Nuremburg raid.
-This was one of four 156 Squadron aircraft, flying from Upwood, which were shot down that night.
-The aircraft was brought down by a night fighter and crashed at Oberirsen, in Western Germany, east of Bonn.
-By some miracle, the pilot Lindley survived to become a prisoner of war.
+Norman’s aircraft was one of four 156 Squadron aircraft, flying from Upwood, which were shot down that night.
+The aircraft was brought down by a night fighter and crashed at Oberirsen in Western Germany.
+By a miracle, the pilot Lindley survived to become a prisoner of war.

 F/E: Ronald Thomas Harper, aged 21